 This post is sponsored by Domino® Golden Sugar.
 All opinions are honest and 100% my own.

-I loved using Domino® Golden Sugar to develop this recipe!
-It’s a less processed sugar (that comes with a hint of molasses flavor) that works just like regular granulated sugar, cup-for-cup!
-I mean, just look at this beauty of a cake!
-Don’t forget to grab yours on Amazon now!
+So lucky to have the help from my friends at Domino® Sugar to develop this recipe with their new Domino® Golden Sugar!
+It’s a less processed sugar (that has a hint of molasses flavor) that works just like regular granulated sugar, cup-for-cup!
+Don’t forget to grab yours on Amazon here!

 1 teaspoon kosher salt

 1/2 cup (1 stick) unsalted butter, very cold, cubed

 8-9 tablespoons ice water

 ½ cup Domino® Golden Sugar